benjaminkoffel/fullmon/README.md

 The size of logs generated is excessive but the project's aim is just to demonstrate an incident response / threat hunting capability can be obtained with readily available system tools.

-A work in progress is an agent that uses graph comparison of machine behaviour to detect anomalies.
+A work in progress is an agent that uses comparison of machine behaviour graphs to detect anomalies.

 ## Usage